alexoshi/Support/README.md

 # CircularBuffer
 A buffer I use to handle mostly time series data or high frequency data that is not needed after a while

+# SerializeClass
+Serialize and Deserialize helper to save options and data